 Use a standout color that really sets your button apart from the rest of your content, and make sure that your language is clear, concise, and actionable.

-39. Tell Your Nonprofit’s Story
+49. Tell Your Nonprofit’s Story

 The main reason donors give to organizations is that they feel a personal connection to the cause.
 One of the best ways to share your story with supporters is to include it on your website.
 Remember to keep your story focused on your beneficiaries and how donors make your work possible.

-41. Make Your Website Accessible
+50. Make Your Website Accessible

 You want your nonprofit’s website and content to be accessible to everyone, and that means removing potential barriers that a person with disabilities might encounter.
 There are so many different factors to website accessibility that we can’t begin to scratch the surface here.
 For an overview of the basics, check out our blog post on creating an accessible donor experience online.

-40. Promote Volunteer Options
+51. Promote Volunteer Options

 Including non-financial ways to support your nonprofit lets visitors know about alternative ways to contribute (volunteering, in-kind donations, attending events, etc.) and will give them the information they need to get involved.
 When people can choose how they get involved, there’s a greater chance that they’ll support you.

-43. Personalize Your Website Experience
+52. Personalize Your Website Experience

 When you create a personalized website experience for visitors, you are tailoring their experience on the site depending on certain factors like their location, their number of visits, or the time of day.
 You can show brand-new visitors a video explaining your impact while return visitors are pointed towards your latest blog post.
 During a week-long fundraiser, you can display special content that encourages people to give.
 By personalizing your nonprofit’s website, you’ll overcome people’s short online attention spans by curating a unique experience.

-42. Create an SEO Content Strategy
+53. Create an SEO Content Strategy

 Search Engine Optimization (SEO) is the art (and science) of making your website more visible in search engine results.
 A good SEO content strategy will help people interested in your cause discover your organization.
 Identify search terms (like, for example “Des Moines Food Banks”) that are relevant to your mission and then create pages that are targeted to answer those search queries and rank for those terms.
 This will not only help bring in donors, it will help your beneficiaries as well.

-44. Include at Least One CTA per Page
+54. Include at Least One CTA per Page

-The life of a nonprofit fundraiser means finding the Goldilocks Zone for CTAs: Not too many, not too few.
+The life of a nonprofit fundraiser means finding the Goldilocks Zone for CTAs—not too many, not too few.
 Here’s a good way to manage that balance: Every page on your site should involve at least one CTA, whether that’s to donate, volunteer, sign up for a newsletter, or read a customer testimonial.
 Use your best judgment, but don’t be overly afraid of asking people to get involved.
 They’re already on your site, which means they’ve expressed an interest in your mission.
 Be bold!

 Social Media Fundraising Strategies